akashacms/akashacms-theme-bootstrap/guide/index.html.md

 The Bootstrap v4 framework contains many useful responsive HTML5 goodies that can improve the look of your website.

-It provides some Bootstrap-centric overrides to partial's provided by other plugins.
-Hence, you get a "quick win" just by installing the theme.
+It's quite possible to use Bootstrap by listing the corresponding packages in your `package.json` and doing a little bit of configuration.
+However, this plugin provides some Bootstrap-centric overrides to partial's provided by other plugins.
+Hence, you get a "quick win" just by installing this theme plugin.

-The next primary usage is to use the Bootstrap CSS grid for page layout in your templates.

 # Installation

+It was decided that the Bootstrap theme should not itself install the Bootstrap packages and load them in your pages.
+This is because you may want to use a customized Bootstrap.

-Add the following to `package.json`
+Therefore the following should be added to the `package.json` of your AkashaCMS project:

 ```json
 "dependencies": {